moloewe-leuphana/moloewe-leuphana.github.io/docs/user-interface.md

 The *user interface* refers to all the pages you see when you visit the MoLöwe software ([**link**](https://moloewe.leuphana.de/login)).

-Here you can:
+In the software you can:
 - access, create, and edit projects
 - upload new notebooks, upload files, and set up slides and screens (provided you have project edit rights)
 - start or view interactive presentations from different projects (provided you have presentation access rights)

-User rights are assigned by the MoLöwe administrator (**moloewe@leuphana.de**).
+User rights (e.g. project edit rights, presentation access rights) are assigned by the MoLöwe administrator (**moloewe@leuphana.de**).

 The pages that constitute the user interface are described in this chapter.

 ## **1 Login Page**

-Login page is where you log in to the MoLöwe software via your web browser.
+Here you log in to the MoLöwe software via your web browser.

 ![](/img/doc/01_login_page.png)